 3.3.4 How to Implement the Function that Handles STDIO

-The function that handles STDIO is void puthc(char c)
+The function that handles STDIO is void puthc(char c).

 Implementing this function will transmit its char argument over EUSART and will cause

-to be redirected to EUSART.
+the printf to be redirected to EUSART.

 void putch(char txData)